BattGenie/battetl/README.md

 }
 ```

+An example notebook `battetl_demo.ipynb` that provides a tool to help generate config files is located in the `examples` directory.

 #### BattETL Class Instance Objects

 After running BattETL on a specific configuration file the following objects will be available as class variables from the instance: